KavinduGD/devops/03-scripting/readme.md

 5. If the command is external (like `ls`, `grep`), the `/bin/bash` process starts a new child process to run that command.
 6. When the command finishes, the child process exits and its memory is freed.
 7. The interactive `/bin/bash` process waits for your next command.

+---

+# Parent process and children process

+When you run a script from the terminal:

+> Parent process → your interactive shell (e.g., /bin/bash) in the terminal

+> Child process → a new shell (also /bin/bash) started by the kernel to run your script

+> Grandchildren → external commands run by the script

+---

+## Command line arguments

+> $0 - name of the script
+> $1 , $2, ...

+## System variables

+- $@ - all arguments
+- $# - number of arguments
+- $? - Exits status of last command
+- ..... many more

+## " " vs ' '

+## Read User Input

+> `read`